ShadowShahriar/face-services/Readme.md

 # face-services

 > [!IMPORTANT]
 > Recently, I started working on the **fourth generation** of [**Jenny**][BOT], a Telegram bot with a quirky personality.
-Jenny can see the environment around her through the lens of an ESP32 Cam Module.
+Jenny can see the environment around her through the lens of a 2MP USB Webcam.
 It has always been my dream to build a robot that can recognize me and interact with me.
 That's why I have been exploring ways to use facial recognition in Nodejs.
 This is a basic demonstration of how I intend to integrate it into my robot.

 Luckily, I found [**this YouTube video**][YT_VID] by [**Robert Bunch (@robertbunch)**][GH_ACC_01], in which he briefly introduced me to [**face-api.js**][FACE_API_JS] and [**Tensorflow.js**][TF_JS].